Dark Light (Gary Numan album)

-Dark Light is a live album by English musician Gary Numan.
+Dark Light is a live album by the English musician Gary Numan.
 The album was released in June 1995 in the United Kingdom.
 The album was not released in the United States until August 1998.
 In April 2003 the album was remastered and reissued.
 The album was recorded at Numan's concert at Labatt's Hammersmith Apollo in London on 12 November 1994 during his Sacrifice Tour.
 The album reached number 107 on the UK Albums Chart.

 Track listing

 All tracks written by Gary Numan except where noted.

 All timings are approximate and will vary slightly with different equipment.